ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of Ewing sarcoma. Use the menu to see other pages.

 What are the symptoms and signs of Ewing sarcoma?

-Children and teens with Ewing sarcoma may experience the following symptoms or signs.
-Sometimes, people with Ewing sarcoma do not have any of these changes.
-Or, the cause of a symptom may be another medical condition that is not cancer.
+Children and young adults with Ewing sarcoma may experience one or more of the following symptoms or signs.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with Ewing sarcoma do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
-About 85% of children and teens with Ewing sarcoma have pain that can come and go and be less severe at night.
+About 85% of children and young adults with Ewing sarcoma have pain.
+Pain can come and go and be less severe at night.

 A lump near the surface of the skin that may feel warm and soft to the touch.